 Uncertainty associated with the addition of each of the directional power measurements to calculate the TRP due to the limited dynamic range of the OTA test system causing an overestimation.

-A2-18 Misalignment BS (a) /calibration antenna (b) & pointing error for TRP
+A2-18 Misalignment and pointing error of BS (a) /calibration antenna (b) (for TRP)

 This contribution denotes uncertainty in BS/calibration antenna alignment and BS/calibration antenna pointing error and its effect on the TRP calculation.
-The pointing error for TRP emissions measurement is larger than for EIRP (A2-1)
+The pointing error for TRP emissions measurement is larger than for EIRP (A2-1).

+NOTE: This MU contributor used different values for the EIRP measurement and for TRP measurement.
+Therefore, those two were explicitly differentiated in the MU derivation tables, i.e. A2-1 for EIRP, A2-18 for TRP.

-A2-19 Uncertainty of the LNA
+A2-19 Uncertainty of the LNA (FR2 only)

 To maintain a low noise figure for the measurement system (possibly considering the addition of a down conversion mixer for high frequencies) and LNA may be required.
 The variation in the gain of the LNA after the calibration procedure is accounted for in this uncertainty contribution

-A2-20 Uncertainty of the Mixer
+A2-20 Uncertainty of the mixer (FR2 only)

 Higher frequency emissions beyond the upper frequency range of the measurement equipment require down converting prior to measurement.
 The uncertainty introduced by the down conversion is accounted for in this uncertainty contribution.

-A2-21 Miscellaneous uncertainty

-The term 'miscellaneous uncertainty' is used to define all the unknown, unquantifiable, etc. uncertainties associated with EIRP measurements.
-This term should include truly random effects as well as systematic uncertainties, such as that arising from dissimilarity between the patterns of the reference antenna and the BS.

 A.3 Near Field Test Range

+This clause describes measurement uncertainty contributors for TX measurements in Near Field Test Range.

-A3-1 Axes Intersection
+A3-1 Axes intersection

 This is a mechanical uncertainty term and aim to find the uncertainty related with the lateral displacement between the horizontal and vertical axes of the BS positioner.
 This can result in sampling the field on a non-ideal sphere.
 This uncertainty is assumed to have a Gaussian distribution.

-A3-2 Axes Orthogonality
+A3-2 Axes orthogonality

 The difference from 90° of the angle between the horizontal and vertical axes also results in sampling the field on a non-ideal sphere.
 This uncertainty is assumed to have a Gaussian distribution.

-A3-3 Horizontal Pointing
+A3-3 Horizontal pointing

 The horizontal mispointing of the horizontal axis to the probe reference point for Theta = 0° also results in sampling the field on a non-ideal sphere.
 This uncertainty is assumed to have a Gaussian distribution.

-A3-4 Probe Vertical position
+A3-4 Probe vertical position

 The vertical displacement of the probe reference point from the horizontal axis results in sampling the field on a non-ideal sphere.
 This uncertainty is assumed to have a Gaussian distribution.

-A3-5 Probe Horizontal/Vertical pointing
+A3-5 Probe horizontal/vertical pointing

 The horizontal or vertical mispointing of the probe z-axis from the intersection point of the horizontal/vertical axis.
 This uncertainty is assumed to have a Gaussian distribution.